centrifugal/centrifugo/docs/content/index.md

 There are several main transports Centrifugo supports at moment:

 * Websocket (JSON or binary Protobuf)
-* SockJS (library that tries to establish Websocket connection and falls back to HTTP transports automatically in case of problems with Websocket)
+* SockJS (library that tries to establish Websocket connection first and then falls back to HTTP transports automatically in case of problems with Websocket connection)
-* GRPC

 ## Motivation of project